 Samana is a touch and go if you go to the main island, however we did the "caves and mongraves exploration" and they picked us up at the ship and took us to the national preserves and saw some of the most amazing sites I HAVE EVER SEEN!
 Dont let the word "caves" scare you... its not what you might imagine but I would do this excursion time and time again if I were to ever visit.

 Samana is a peaceable town with brightly colored houses nestled in hillsides filled with coconut trees.
 Nearby Cayo Levantado has thick forests and scenic beaches.
-Parque Nacional Los Haïtises is perfect for a boat ride, with jungle-covered islands and mangrove forests.
 Those lucky enough to visit in January and February will witness humpback whales mating and bearing young in the waters off the coast. . . .
 Language: Spanish . . .
 Currency: Dominican Peso (DOP)

 We like to take the water taxi over to Virgin Gorda and go to The Baths.
-You walk right off the ship and go directly onto the ferry that’s waiting right on the same dock.
+You walk right off the ship and go directly on a boat waiting right on the same dock.
 We purchased the ferry/taxi package for $30 per adult.
 At the Baths the entry fee is $2 or $3.
 Sometimes there is a Smith's rep hanging around the parking lot by the pier.
 He will sell you a good combination deal - return ferry + open air taxi (return) to the Baths on Virgin Gorda - KEEP your taxi slip for the return ride from the Baths.
-Two years ago we got this deal for $20 each.

 Speedys $30: to Virgin Gord: Sat: 10:30, noon, 13:30, from Virgin Gorda: 12:40 and 15:30